tagspaces/documentation/docs/search.md

 ## Basic search

-The search query in the basic search consists of two components.
-The first one is just a simple free text which searched in the index.
-The second component is a list of tags.
-It is possible to define very precise tag queries by including and excluding tags.
-Please see the next section for more details.
-The search algorithm considers with different weight the following fields from the index.
+With basic search you are able to find files and folders by their name, tags and other properties.
+The search algorithm considers with different weight the following properties of the [indexed](#indexing) entries.

-- The file or folder name
+- The name of the file or the folder
-- The tags assigned to the file or folder
+- The tags assigned to the file or the folder
 - The description added to the file or the folder
 - The name of the parent directory of a given file is also considered by the search algorithm.
-So for example if you are searching for photos from you vacation in USA and the folder where these files are located contains the word USA (e.g. '20160301 vacation usa 70D'), then the search will list all the files located directly in this folder.
+So for example if you are searching for photos from you vacation in USA and the folder where these files are located contains the word USA (e.g. '20160301 vacation usa'), then the search will list all the files located directly in this folder.
-- The content of TXT, MD and HTML, if the [full text search](#full-text-search) is activated for the current location.
+- The content of TXT, MD and HTML, if the [full text search](#full-text-search) is activated for the current location - <ProFeature />

-### Search query

-The search query consists of two components.
-The first one is just a simple free text which searched in the index.
-The second component is a list of tags.
-If you want a find entries tagged with given tag place `+` in front of it.
-Placing `-` will exclude entries with this tag.

-### Search options

-The search options can be access after clicking on the button with the sliders visible above **(2)** on the previous screenshot.
+The **search options** can be access after clicking on the button with the sliders visible above **(2)** on the previous screenshot.

 ![Search options](/media/search-options.png)

+### Search scope

-The search algorithm can be forced to deliver results for the following **search scopes**:
+The search algorithm can be required to deliver results for the following search scopes:

 - **Location** - will search in the current location.
-This is the default scope
+This is the default scope.
-- **Folder** - will search the current folder including all sub-folders
+- **Folder** - will search the current folder including all sub-folders.
 - **Global** <ProFeature /> - will search in all configured locations.
 You can find more in the [Global Search](#global-search) section.

-There are three **type of searches**:
+### Search types

+The following three types of search are supported:

-- **Fuzzy** - it will deliver broader search results, tolerating typos in the search query
+- **Fuzzy** - will deliver broader search results, tolerating typos in the search query
-- **Strict** - it will deliver exact search results
+- **Strict** - will deliver exact search results
 - **Semi-strict** - it is same as strict but case insensitive

-### Searching for tags
+### Search for tagged entries

-In order to provide a boolean search support for tags, the search user interface for tags was split in three input fields:
+In order to provide a detailed search support for tags, the user interface for entering them was split in three input fields:

-- Must contain all of the tags - all of the tags listed here should be attached to the files or directories (**logical AND search**)
+- **Must contain all of the tags** - all tags listed here should be attached to the files or the folders in order to include them in the search results (**logical AND**)
-- At least one tag - any file or folder which contains one of the specified here tags will be included (**logical OR search**)
+- **At least one tag** - any file or folder which contains one of the specified here tags will be included (**logical OR**)
-- None of these tags - entries which have one the tags listed here will be excluded from the search results (**negative search**)
+- **None of these tags** - entries which have one the tags listed here will be excluded from the search results (**logical exclusion**)

+### Search query

+The search query consists of two parts.
+The first one is just a simple free text for which is searched in the index.
+The second component is a list of tags.
+Here you define very precise the query by including and excluding tags.
+You can use the following shortcuts to add, remove or exclude certain tags.

+- `+` - will add the tag in the **Must contain all of the tags** field - logical ADD
+- `|` - will add the tat in the **At least one tag** field - logical OR
+- `-` - will add the tags in the **None of these tags** field - logical exclusion

+The tags specified here will be visible in the search options described in the previous [paragraph](#search-for-tagged-entries)

 <CenteredImage
     caption="Short video showing searching for tagged files"